patrickmmartin/pith-writings/dao_of_scratch/article.md

 ## Don't worry: it's not like "coding"
 http://worrydream.com/MeanwhileAtCodeOrg/
+TODO(PMM)

 # Suitability for classroom and distributed teaching
-  `Good Point PPPP: Scratch supports multiple sessions on the same account and concurrent work` Given each project has a thumbnail: `Good Point QQQQ: all projects have a thumbnail` it's very easy for a supervisor to see what they're up to: even in the corners.
+  `Good Point PPPP: Scratch supports multiple sessions on the same account and concurrent work` Given each project has a thumbnail: `Good Point QQQQ: all projects have a thumbnail` it's very easy for a supervisor to see what they're up to, even in the corners of the classroom, and even allows the supervisor to investigate and debug a project if needs be.

 ## Teachable Moments 1:  "Big chunks of blocks" vs. Message Passing
 When did you, dear reader, love to learn message passing as a style?
 In the Scratch environment, it seems to be a few months from a standing start.
-Very quickly, the users seem to grasp that giant chunks of nested blocks and variables can be replaced by sending the appropriate message.
+Very quickly, the users seem to grasp that giant chunks of nested blocks and variables can be replaced by sending the appropriate message to be hanlded by a smaller chunk of code blocks.

 ## Teachable Moments 2: Space Invaders vs Pacman
 This seems to be one of challenges that sorts the population.
-Caveat: in my purely personal sampling: the Space Invaders clones tend to be very high quality, whereas for the "deceptively simple” Pacman there tends to be a raft of issues that challenge the users Good Point RRRR: some tasks lend themselves to "teachable moments".
+Caveat: this is from my purely personal sampling.
+I have found the Space Invaders clones tend to be very high quality, whereas for the "deceptively simple” Pacman there tends to be a raft of issues that challenge the users `Good Point RRRR: some tasks lend themselves to "teachable moments"`.
 My suspicion is that there are a couple of required complex concepts in a maze game that Scratch does not deliver in its default toolbox, or that are easily synthesised.
 This might be a fruitful  area to extend the sprite’s capabilities

-*	confession time: for the second time (approx 30+ years after the first attempt) I am re-implementing Pacman	and I'm finding that talking about the incomplete (broken?) versions I "Saved As" on the way can be used for Good Point RRRR: some tasks lend themselves to "teachable moments"
+*	confession time: for the second time (approx 30+ years after the first attempt) I am re-implementing Pacman	and I'm finding that talking about the incomplete (broken?) versions I "Saved As" on the way can be used for `Good Point RRRR: some tasks lend themselves to "teachable moments"`
  *	for example, I have various baby step projects that will show the stages of
- *	move smoothly betweens points on a grid
+ *	moving smoothly betweens points on a grid
- *	choose from N, E, W, S to head to Pacman
+ *	choosing betweeen N, E, W, S to head to Pacman / some other target
- *	now turn left instead of reversing on the next choice -> delivers the ghost patrolling in circles behaviour for free
+ *	 turning left instead of reversing direction on the next choice -> which then delivers the ghost patrolling in circles behaviour for free

 # Scratch has some "Magic" features which are well loved
  * `Good Point OOO: Vector -> bitmap -> Vector!`
- * Defining concurrent operations “just works” (Multiple “When_Flag_Clicked” can be used)
+ * Defining concurrent operations “just works” (Multiple “When <Green Flag> Clicked” can be used)

 # User Straw Poll
-So, I decided to get an assessment from the horse's mouth, as it were
+So, I decided to get an assessment from the horse's mouth, as it were, and ran a very unscientific poll of a miniscule sample set of users.

-The results are for "best thing about Scratch" are:
+The results are for answers to "best thing about Scratch" are:

 | Thing  | Votes |
 | ------------- | ------------- |